bhits/config-server/README.md

 + [Oracle Java JDK 8 with Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 + [Docker Engine](https://docs.docker.com/engine/installation/) (for building a Docker image from the project)
-+ [C2S Config Data Repository](https://github.com/bhits/c2s-config-data/) (The default implementation of the server storage backend uses git)
++ [C2S Config Data Repository](https://github.com/bhits/c2s-config-data/) (The default implementation of the server storage backend uses Git)

 ### Commands

 This is a Maven project and requires [Apache Maven](https://maven.apache.org/) 3.3.3 or greater to build it.
-It is recommended to use the *Maven Wrapper* scripts provided with this project. *Maven Wrapper* requires an internet connection to download Maven and project dependencies for the very first build.
+It is recommended to use the *Maven Wrapper* scripts provided with this project. *Maven Wrapper* requires an Internet connection to download Maven and project dependencies for the very first build.

 To build the project, navigate to the folder that contains the `pom.xml` file using the terminal/command line.